 The results indicate that the observability and compatibility of AI-generated sports marketing content have a positive impact on consumers' attitudes and their purchase intentions.
-These findings suggest that utilizing advanced technologies such as artificial intelligence in sports marketing can lead to increased consumer engagement with the content and a greater willingness to purchase.
+These findings suggest that utilizing advanced technologies such as artificial intelligence in sports marketing can lead to increased engagement with the content and a greater willingness to purchase.
 To capitalize on these results, sports marketing managers should leverage multimedia platforms (such as Instagram, YouTube, and TikTok) and search engine optimization (SEO) techniques to enhance content visibility, align their content with consumers' needs and interests, and utilize advanced technologies like AI for content personalization.
-Implementing interactive campaigns, responding promptly to feedback, incorporating virtual reality (VR) and augmented reality (AR), and producing live contentespecially live broadcasts of sports events, behindthe-scenes footage, and interviews with athletescan significantly capture audience attention and consumers' positive attitudes towards AI-generated sports marketing content lead to an increase in their purchase intentions.
-This indicates that if consumers evaluate AI-generated content positively, the likelihood of purchasing related sports products also increases.
-On the other hand, the results of this section contrast with the research by Khan et al. (2022), which suggests that negative attitudes stemming from security and privacy concerns can diminish consumers' purchase intentions.
-These findings highlight the importance of addressing security and privacy concerns in the development and use of AI in marketing.
-In other words, to fully leverage the benefits of AI in sports marketing, it is essential not only to enhance consumers' positive attitudes but also to carefully manage concerns related to security and privacy.

-foster greater engagement.
+Implementing interactive campaigns, responding promptly to feedback, incorporating virtual reality (VR) and augmented reality (AR), and producing live content especially live broadcasts of sports events, behindthe-scenes footage, and interviews with athletes can significantly capture audience attention and foster greater engagement.
 Additionally, continuous evaluation and optimization of campaign performance, along with ongoing training for the marketing team, are practical strategies that can increase consumer engagement and purchasing intent.
 These actions will contribute to improving consumers' attitudes towards the content and enhancing their likelihood of making purchases.